aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Next, change your JSX (in the return) to refer to `style` instead of including an object literal.
 When you're done, there should be no change in the rendered output in your browser: it should work the same whether or not you have the style in state or in the JSX.

-What you've just done is make your component more *flexbile*.
+What you've just done is make your component more *flexible*.
 We can now manipulate the values any way we'd like using `setStyle()`.

 ## Rainbow pixels